4mbl/textureminer/README.md

 # [texture_miner](https://4mbl.link/gh/texture-miner)

-Texture Miner is a Python script that allows you to extract and scale Minecraft's item and block textures.
+`textureminer` is a Python script that allows you to extract and scale Minecraft's item and block textures.
 It automates the process of downloading the necessary files and performing the required operations.

 ## Table of Contents